natster101s/Minerva-Neue-2.0/README.md

 Version 3.2: Simple bug fixes

 Version 4.0: Many bug fixes, including fixes for the Safari browser on Hi-DPI displays.
-Introduction of a new compact search UI.
+Introduction of a new compact sidebar search UI.

+Version 4.1: UI tweaks to light theme for better performance, sidebar UI expanded to other information panels, and preparation for iOS 15 and macOS Monterey with meta tag theme-color.

 *Please note that versions prior to 3.2 are not documented on this git*